nioc/vue-dom/README.md

 ## Contributing

-If you have a suggestion for a feature you think would enhance this product, please create a [ticket](https://github.com/nioc/vue-jeedom/issues).
+If you have a suggestion for a feature you think would enhance this product, please submit a [feature request](https://github.com/nioc/vue-jeedom/issues/new?labels=enhancement&template=feature_request.md).
 Pull requests are welcomed.
 See [contributing](CONTRIBUTING.md).

 ## Credits